New AtlanticistNov 28, 2022

 Experts react: What this wave of protests means for the future of the Chinese Communist Party

 How is the CCP likely to scramble to save face in the midst of rare protests—and will its efforts even work?
 Our experts give their takes on what the future holds.

 By Emma Schroeder

 In the second "Assumptions and Hypotheticals," we explore various topics, including the cyber sovereignty debate, the question of an attribution threshold, and the utility of cyber tools in crisis escalation.

-Thibaut holds a master’s degree from Johns Hopkins School of Advanced International Studies and completed a graduate certificate in Chinese Studies at the Hopkins Nanjing Center in Nanjing, China.
+Thibaut is a PhD candidate at Georgetown University, where she focuses on China’s role in the global information environment.
+She has received various research fellowships, including a Fulbright Fellowship, Blakemore Freeman Fellowship, and Boren National Security Fellowship.
+She was also named as a 2021 security fellow at the Truman National Security Project.
+She holds a master’s degree from Johns Hopkins School of Advanced International Studies and completed a graduate certificate in Chinese studies at the Hopkins Nanjing Center in Nanjing, China.
 Thibaut also currently serves as an adjunct professor at Georgetown University’s Security Studies Program, where she co-teaches a graduate-level course on global information operations.